v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 MongoDB Atlas is recommended.
 Self-hosted MongoDB works when MONGODB_URI points to your server.

-Object storage
+File storage

 Hosting suggestion